 I love the flexibility in food choice I get with intermittent fasting, but any benefits will be erased if you are constantly choosing the wrong foods.

-IF is an incredible way to improve your health and lose weight, but it only works when you are eating good nutrient dense foods.
+IF is an incredible way to improve your health and lose weight, but it only works when you are eating healthy nutrient-dense foods.

 The beauty of intermittent fasting is that you can continue to enjoy all your favorite foods – in moderation.

 Take a look at what you’re eating, an honest look.